zhorifiandi/backend-coding-test/Readme.md

 Please implement the following security controls for your system:

 1. Ensure the system is not vulnerable to [SQL injection](https://www.owasp.org/index.php/SQL_Injection)
+2. **[BONUS]**Surprise us by implements any security method to secure your system (mentioned your security solutions in your documentation)

 #### Success Criteria